Tip of the Week

 Our ten weeks of MDTTC summer camps starts today, Mon-Fri every week, 10AM-6PM.
 It's going to be a busy summer.
 I'll miss two of the weeks, June 30-July 4 for the U.S. Open, and July 28-Aug.
 1 for a writers workshop.
 I'm still doing my usual private coaching, plus this blog and Tip of the Week, and other writing, so it's going to be a hyper-busy summer.
 As usual.

 Nittaku Poly Ball

 Paddle Palace sent me one of the newly created Nittaku Poly balls, the 3-Star Nittaku Premium 40+, made in Japan.
-These are the plastic ones that will replace celluloid balls later this year.
-This ball is of special interest because it's likely the ball we'll be using at the USA Nationals in December, as well as many other USA tournaments.
-(There will also be a Nittaku SHA 40+ ball that is made in China, but it's likely the Premium from Japan that will be used at the Nationals.)
-The Premium balls will be available in the U.S. in late summer or September, though there might be some to try out at the U.S. Open.
+These are the plastic ones that will replace celluloid balls later this year in many tournaments.
+This ball is of special interest because it's possibly the ball we'll be using at the USA Nationals in December, as well as other USA tournaments.
+(There will also be a Nittaku SHA 40+ ball that is made in China, but it's likely the Premium from Japan that might be used at the Nationals.)

 Why is this important to you?
 Because it's likely these are the balls YOU will be using soon.
 Might as well learn about them and get used to them.